Palash90/site-assets/blogs/iron-learn/iron-learn-10.md

 Ok fine.
 Let's take the final spin.

 ## Defying the Flatline
 I cleared up everything I wrote, I discarded the changes in the `README.md` and started finding the root cause of the memory error.
 It was right there in the Kernel programs.
-I switched everything to `f32` in the Rust program but my kernels were still referrring to `double`, a change I made back in the days of Logistic Regression when everything I wrote was in `f64`.
+I switched everything to `f32` in the Rust program but my kernels were still referring to `double`, a change I made back in the days of Logistic Regression when everything I wrote was in `f64`.

 Basically, for every allocated byte block, I was trying to read twice as much and was running into the protected memory space.
 The GPU version of `segfault`.